herjulf/sensd/README.md

 straight-forward and robust framework.

 The scenario, One or several mots is connected to USB or serial port to gather received information from connected WSN motes.
-Data can can visualized in two ways.
+Data can can visualized in several ways.

+*  Sensor data report can be transmitted and propagted thoughout the Internet. sensd acts as server and sends incoming report to active listeners.

-*  Data is stored in ASCII with tagging and ID information.
+*  Data is kept in ASCII with tagging and ID information.
 Data is conviently handled, copied and viewed with standard text utilties of your OS.

 *  Last mote report is cached into the file system suitable for URI use.
 The